atharvpuranik/Indian_bikes_data_scrapped/README.md

 # Indian_Bikes_scrapped
 ## Bike Specifications Scraper

 This project aims to scrape bike specifications and highlights from Bikedekho.com for more than 20 bike brands.
-The scraped data includes various specifications, highlights, and features of each bike.
+The scraped data includes various specifications and features of each bike.

 ### Credits
 The data scraped in this project is sourced from [Bikedekho.com](https://www.bikedekho.com/).